Center

 Center(x)=median1ijnxi+xj2\operatorname{Center}(\mathbf{x}) = \operatorname{median}_{1 \leq i \leq j \leq n} \frac{x_i + x_j}{2}

-The Center\operatorname{Center} test suite contains 38 correctness test cases stored in the repository (24 original + 14 unsorted), plus 1 performance test that should be implemented manually (see Test Framework).
+The Center\operatorname{Center} test suite contains 43 test cases stored in the repository (28 original + 14 unsorted + 1 error), plus 1 performance test that should be implemented manually (see Test Framework).

 Demo examples (n=5n = 5) — from manual introduction, validating properties: